axibase/atsd-use-cases/research/us-international-trade/README.md

 U.S. will need to import from Asia.
 In this instance, `2016_GDP_per_capita` was calculated from the following two replacement tables:
 [`world-population.txt`](./resources/world-population.txt) and [`world-gdp.txt`](./resources/world-gdp.txt).
 Results are sorted by the country's `2016_trade_balance_rank`.
 The more negative a country's trade balance, the higher its ranking.
-You can refer to the [`us-trade-balance-rank-2016.txt`](./resources/us-trade-balance-rank-2016.txt) file to see these rankings.
-In order to separate rich and poor countries, we calculated an average world GDP.
+You can refer to the [`us-trade-balance-rank-2016.txt`](./resources/us-trade-balance-rank-2016.txt) file to see these rankings. to separate rich and poor countries, we calculated an average world GDP.
 We divided the world population by the world's GDP to get a world GDP of $10,273.
 Any countries having a GDP less than this were considered poor countries, while countries with a greater GDP were considered rich.